 - 1. No use of any electronics during class.
-This includes computers and cell phones, which need to be put away for the 75 minutes we are together.
-As far as needing computers to take lecture notes, the class is not a lecture-heavy class, and any lecture notes students may need are already included as links within the right-hand column on the class schedule below. - 2.
+This includes computers and cell phones, which need to be put away for the 75 minutes we are together. - 2.
 If you are absent, it is your responsibility to get the notes from another student (and not from the instructor), as you are responsible for all material covered during class as well as in the text.
 Students don't need to call me or let me know when they will be absent.
 Participation points are based on whether students are physically in class for that particular day; points are not based on whether or not students have a valid excuse for missing class.
 Participation can only happen when you are present. - 3.
 Be seated when class begins and stay the entire class period. - 4.
 Participate in class lectures, discussions, and group work. - 5.
-Follow all rules outlined in the student conduct code. - And the important mantra to keep in mind for our time together -- because sociology is so interesting and relatable to all of our lives -- "Participate,
+Follow all rules outlined in the student conduct code. - \ And the important mantra to keep in mind for our time together -- because sociology is so interesting and relatable to all of our lives -- "Participate, don't dominate." :)